projets-de-fin-session/OAVCT/README.md

 ##  **conclusion about the choise of the backend**
 Firebase is one of the effective platforms that have made the task of the app developers simpler to much extent.

+##  **Internal application architecture**
+Aside  from  the  default  basic  architecture  of  Android  studio,  we  have  structured  our  source  codes  into three packages:
+➢A package for activities
+➢A package for Models
+➢A package for adaptors

 ## User Stories
 * [] User can **Download App on Play Store**